 Which Pipeline Should I Use?¶

-- HTTP is easy and is supported by virtually any language.
+HTTP is supported by virtually any language.
 HTTP supports RESTful calls via curl, wget, or supported packages in various scripting languages.